Hydrochloric Acid 5%, Aqueous

 APPLICATION:

-Newcomer Supply Hydrochloric Acid 5%, Aqueous is a ready-to-use solution for acid cleaning glassware and is instrumental in ensuring laboratory glassware/plasticware is properly acid cleaned prior to solution preparation and performing silver, iron or calcium staining procedures.
+Newcomer Supply Hydrochloric Acid 5%, Aqueous is a ready-to-use solution for acid cleaning glassware and instrumental in ensuring laboratory glassware/plasticware is properly acid cleaned prior to solution preparation and performing silver, iron or calcium staining procedures.

 METHOD: